sukumar0/Simple-portfolio/README.md

 **6.** Create a Pull Request!

-- Create a pull request to the `master` branch in this repository, read [how to create pull request](https://help.github.com/articles/creating-a-pull-request/)
+- Create a pull request to the `main` branch in this repository, read [how to create pull request](https://help.github.com/articles/creating-a-pull-request/)

 **Congratulations!🎉** Sit and relax till i review your PR,